Evidence Based Practice Clinical Guideline Review

 These are thorough guidelines which cover a wide range of palliative care principles and best practices.
 Due to the complexity and extensive range of the guidelines, the recommendations are not specific and will need to be adapted when developing standards of care in a particular care setting.

-Recommendation for use: Strongly recommended for endorsement
+Recommendation for use: Recommended for use in pediatric oncology.

 1AGREE Next Steps Consortium (2009).
 The AGREE II Instrument [Electronic version].
 Retrieved May, 2018, from www.agreetrust.org